-Trump asserts executive privilege to shield documents on Census citizenship question
+Trump asserts executive privilege to shield documents on census citizenship question

 The lawyers also argued that Trump administration officials purposely obscured Hofeller’s role in court proceedings.

-Felicia Sonmez, Mike DeBonis and Matt Zapotosky contributed to this report.
+Mike DeBonis and Felicia Sonmez contributed to this report.